Towards Few-Call Model Stealing via Active Self-Paced Knowledge Distillation and Diffusion-Based Image Generation: Experiments

-\textbf{Data sets.} We conduct experiments on two image data sets, namely CIFAR-10 \cite{Krizhevsky-TECHREP-2009} and Food-101 \cite{Bossard-ECCV-2014}.
-CIFAR-10 is a data set of 50,000 training images and 10,000 test images, representing objects of 10 categories.
+We conduct experiments on three image data sets, namely CIFAR-10 \citep{Krizhevsky-TECHREP-2009}, Food-101 \citep{Bossard-ECCV-2014} and FER+ \citep{Barsoum-ICMI-2016}.
+CIFAR-10 is a data set of 50,000 training images and 10,000 test images, representing objects from 10 categories.
 Each image has a resolution of $32\times 32$ pixels.
-Food-101 \cite{Bossard-ECCV-2014} is a data set containing images of 101 food categories.
+Food-101 \citep{Bossard-ECCV-2014} is a data set containing images of 101 food categories.
 Each image has a resolution of $224\times 224$ pixels.
 The original split contains 75,750 training images and 25,250 test images.
+FER+ is a curated version of the FER 2013 data set \citep{Goodfellow-ICONIP-2013}, containing images of faces showing eight different facial expressions.
+FER+ includes 27,473 training images and 7,092 test images, all having a resolution of $48\times 48$ pixels.
 These data set choices are aimed at testing the model stealing frameworks in distinct settings, comprising both low-resolution and high-resolution images, as well as a small and a large number of classes.
 The training sets are only used to train the black-box teachers.
 In contrast, the copy models are trained on generated proxy data.